 Cervical spondylotic myelopathy refers to cervical spinal cord compression secondary to degenerative changes within the cervical spine.
-Degenerative changes in cervical spine is called cervical spondylosis.
+Degenerative changes in the cervical spine are called cervical spondylosis.
 In advanced stages, cervical spondylosis can cause compression of the spinal cord and produce symptoms like which often develop insidiously and are characterized by neck stiffness, arm pain, numbness in the hands, and weakness of the hands and legs.
 This condition is known as cervical spondylotic myelopathy or cervical myelopathy.

 Cervical spondylotic myelopathy is the most common spinal cord disorder in persons more than 55 years of age.
 The overall prevalence in this population is unknown.